aaronpowell/aaronpowell.github.io/src/documents/posts/2016-06-06-learning-redux-with-reducks-intro.md

---- cson
+---
   title: "Learning redux with reducks - intro"
-date: '2016-06-06'
+  date: "2016-06-06"
-tags: ['redux', 'reducks']
+  tags:
+    - "redux"
+    - "reducks"
-description: """A start in the series about learning the inner workings of redux
+  description: "A start in the series about learning the inner workings of redux"
-"""
 ---

 Over the last 18 months I've been working with React and throughout that time I've used a number of different design patterns.
 For the past 6 months I've been primarily using [Redux](http://redux.js.org) and I've found it's beauty in the utter simplicty of it.